Modern transport in Kuala Lumpur

 Mode Speed Cost Etiquette Level Required

-Train (LRT/MRT) High (in city) Low Maximum (Silence, Queues)
+Train (LRT/MRT) High (in town) Low Maximum (Silence, Queues)

-Intercity Bus Average Very Low High (Punctuality, Clothing)
+Intercity Bus Moderate Very Low High (Punctuality, Dress)

-Grab / Taxi High (Flexible) Moderate Personal (Driver courtesy)
+Grab / Taxi High (Flexible) Moderate Personal (Courtesy to driver)

-Note: Left-hand drive is a British legacy still in effect in 2026.
-See permit formalities.
+Note: Driving on the left is a British legacy still in force in 2026.
+See licence requirements.

 Frequently Asked Questions

-Is it mandatory to take off your shoes on transport?
+Do you have to take off your shoes on public transport?

-No, in public buses and trains, you keep your shoes on.
-However, in some rural private taxis or if you are invited into a local's personal vehicle, it is customary to ask if you should remove them.
+No, on public buses and trains you keep your shoes on.
+However, in some rural private taxis, or if you are invited into a local's personal vehicle, it is customary to ask whether you should remove them.

 Absolutely.
 Malaysia is one of the safest countries in Southeast Asia.
-The "Ladies Coaches" (pink coaches) in trains are there to offer additional comfort and peace of mind.
-Check out our guide for female expatriates.
+The "Ladies Coaches" (pink carriages) on trains are there to offer extra comfort and peace of mind.
+See our guide for female expats.

 Can I drink water on the metro?

-Technically, all food or drink is prohibited.
-A discreet sip of water in case of high heat is generally tolerated, but avoid open bottles and sodas.
+Technically, all food and drink is prohibited.
+A discreet sip of water in extreme heat is generally tolerated, but avoid open bottles and fizzy drinks.

-What is the gesture to call a bus or a taxi?
+What is the gesture for hailing a bus or a taxi?

-Extend your arm, but keep your palm facing the ground and make an up-and-down motion with your fingers.
-Pointing your palm upwards or calling with a finger is perceived as rude.
+Hold out your arm, but keep your palm facing down and make an up-and-down motion with your fingers.
+Pointing your palm upwards or beckoning with one finger is seen as rude.

-While not mandatory, many Malaysians continue to wear them out of civic duty when they have a cold or in very confined spaces.
+Although not mandatory, many Malaysians continue to wear one out of public-spiritedness when they have a cold or are in very confined spaces.
 It is a mark of respect for the health of others.

-During Ramadan or Deepavali, transport can be crowded.
+During Ramadan or Deepavali, transport can be packed.
 Be even more patient and avoid eating ostentatiously in front of those who are fasting.
-Consult the festival calendar.
+See the festival calendar.

 Is there a specific dress code?

 Modesty is the rule.
-Avoid outfits that are too short or disheveled.
-Proper attire will earn you more respect from ticket inspectors and other passengers.
+Avoid outfits that are too short or scruffy.
+Dressing appropriately will earn you more respect from inspectors and fellow passengers alike.

 Travel